idoshuan/Donkey-Kong/README.md

 3. Stop Message Borders Positioned Below Characters:
    - The "Stop" message during pauses is intentionally printed below the characters, ensuring it does not obstruct game visuals or interfere with gameplay clarity.

+4. Invalid File Handling:
+   -We implemented a robust file validation system that checks for any inconsistencies or errors in the game board file.
+If an invalid file is detected, the program behaves like a compiler, providing detailed feedback to the user.
+   -The system identifies specific issues, such as missing characters, improperly formatted lines, or mismatched dimensions, and prints clear instructions on how to correct the file.
+This ensures that the user can quickly resolve errors and reload the file.